dellsystem/getbacklostwages.com/index.md

 There are three main ways to file a wage claim:

+### 1. Get free assistance from a legal professional

 {% include form.html %}

 ### 2. Visit a legal aid clinic